BAMresearch/ScaffoldStructures/readme.md

 ## License

-This app was originally developed by J.C.
-Dinis at Centre for Rapid and Sustainable Product Development, Polytechnic Institute of Leiria, Marinha Grande, Portugal.
+This program was originally developed by J.C.
+Dinis at Centre for Rapid and Sustainable Product Development, Polytechnic Institute of Leiria, Marinha Grande, Portugal and the Renato Archer Information Technology Center – CTI, Campinas, São Paulo, Brazil.

 It is open-source and available under GNU GPLv2.0.